 Firm.
-Complaint for the purposes of Part 5 of this Handbook, a statement in writing addressed to the DPB Manager to the effect that a Licensed Firm has or may have breached one or more requirements of this Handbook. the person appointed by the Institute and Faculty in that Complaints Reviewer capacity under Part 5 of this Handbook being a lay person of appropriate experience and qualification.
-Compliance route 1 has the meaning given to it in paragraph 1.2.1 Compliance route 2 has the meaning given to it in paragraph 1.2.2 Compliance route 3 has the meaning given to it in paragraph 1.2.3 the provisions as set out (in relation to DPB firms) in Part 3 Conduct of Business Code and (in relation to Licensed APFs) Part 4 of this Handbook.
-Contact partner the principal appointed by a Licensed Firm to carry out the functions in paragraph 6.5.10 of this Handbook.
-Contracts for difference the investment, specified in article 85 of the Regulated Activities Order (Contracts for differences etc), which is in summary, rights under: a contract for differences; or (b) any other contract the purpose or pretended purpose of which is to secure a profit or avoid a loss by reference to fluctuations in: (i) the value or price of property of any description; or

-(ii) an index or other factor designated for that purpose in the contract : or contracts of insurance covering risks within the

-(c) a derivative instrument for the transfer of credit risk to which article 85(3) of the Regulated Activities Order applies.

-(in accordance with Article 3(1) of the (Regulated Activities) Order) any contract of insurance which is a long-term insurance contract or a general insurance contract but not including a funeral plan contract (as defined by Article 59) or a contract that would be a funeral plan contract but for the exclusion in Article 60.
+Complaint for the purposes of Part 5 of this Handbook , a statement in writing addressed to the DPB Manager to the effect that a Licensed Firm has or may have breached one or more requirements of this Handbook .
+Complaints Reviewer the person appointed by the Institute and Faculty in that capacity under Part 5 of this Handbook being a lay person of appropriate experience and qualification.
+Compliance route 1 has the meaning given to it in paragraph 1.2.1 Compliance route 2 has the meaning given to it in paragraph 1.2.2 Compliance route 3 has the meaning given to it in paragraph 1.2.3 Conduct of Business Code the provisions as set out (in relation to DPB firms) in Part 3 and (in relation to Licensed APFs) Part 4 of this Handbook .
+Contact partner the principal appointed by a Licensed Firm to carry out the functions in paragraph 6.5.10 of this Handbook .
+Contracts for difference the investment, specified in article 85 of the Regulated Activities Order (Contracts for differences etc), which is in summary, rights under: (a) a contract for differences; or (b) any other contract the purpose or pretended purpose of which is to secure a profit or avoid a loss by reference to fluctuations in: the value or price of property of any description; or (ii) an index or other factor designated for that purpose in the contract ; or (c) a derivative instrument for the transfer of credit risk to which article 85(3) of the Regulated Activities Order applies.
+Contract of insurance (in accordance with Article 3(1) of the (Regulated Activities) Order) any contract of insurance which is a long-term insurance contract or a general insurance contract but not including a funeral plan contract (as defined by Article 59) or a contract that would be a funeral plan contract but for the exclusion in Article 60.
+Contracts of large risk contracts of insurance covering risks within the following categories, in accordance with Annex A of the First Non-Life Directive: